 Although mainstream researchers have overlooked the long term effects of low-level deuterium, research indicates that deuterium is coupled with DNA mutation and subsequent DNA damage.
 Deuterium affects the shape of molecules, including the shape of enzymes—many of which are involved in DNA synthesis and repair.
 The presence of deuterium in these enzymes slows DNA replication, it causes errors in transcription, and it hinders DNA repair.

 Deuterium also interferes with normal proton movement in any proton channel—including the channels involved in ATP (energy) production.
 Its presence causes the mechanism to “stutter” reducing efficiency.
 With normal concentrations of deuterium, the “stutter” happens about once every 15 seconds in every proton channel.
-Multiplied by the millions of proton channels in a living organism, this approaches monumental proportions.
-Given these affects (and others), deuterium is now thought to play an important role in the progression of disease and aging.
+Multiplied by the millions of proton channels in a living organism, this approaches significant proportions.
+Given these affects (and others), deuterium is now thought to play an important role for many biological organisms.

 Deuterium and Aging